Old car logos: American car companies that went out of business

 Cole Logo

-After operating in the U.S. automotive market for more than 15 years, Cole Motor Car Company left an indelible mark on the country’s automotive industry.
-Specializing in the production of high-wheeled cars, which became a symbol of the era, the company played a crucial role in the introduction and popularization of these cars in the U.S. until its closure.
+After operating in the U.S. automotive market for over 15 years, Cole Motor Car Company left an indelible mark on the country’s automotive industry.
+Specializing in producing high-wheeled cars, which became a symbol of the era, the company played a crucial role in introducing and popularizing these cars in the U.S. until its closure.

-The design of Cole’s cars was a combination of time-honored craftsmanship and aesthetic sensibility.
-They were cars that fulfilled their function and made a style statement, embodying old-world charm while meeting modern needs.
+The design of Cole’s cars combined time-honored craftsmanship with aesthetic sensibility.
+They fulfilled their function and made a style statement, embodying old-world charm while meeting modern needs.

 Another intriguing choice was the eagle in the logo.
-This powerful bird is often associated with freedom, strength, and values that are considered vital in American culture.
-The inclusion of the eagle in the logo was a gesture to evoke a sense of patriotism and national pride, which is in keeping with the company’s American roots.
+This powerful bird is often associated with freedom, strength, and values considered vital in American culture.
+Including the eagle in the logo was a gesture to evoke a sense of patriotism and national pride, keeping with the company’s American roots.

 Even after its closing, the Cole Motor Car Company is often discussed in the context of early American automotive history.